-What a crazy few months we have had as a community and nation, I pray you all are safe and in good health.
-We have been delayed in sending out a newsletter because so much has been in flux.
-What we have today is very different than the information we started to send out a few months ago.
-So for the sake of not having to revise and edit the information multiple times we have chosen to wait until we thought we had a solid approved draft.
-Much of this we have been at the whim of the state and awaiting approval of what we are and are not allowed to do.
-Truthfully this could also change, but it is the best information we have right now and it is getting too close to the blind sign ups to delay any further.
+This off season has proven to be just as challenging as the last.
+Below are the final details for this years duck season on Presque Isle.
+For the sake of not having to revise and edit the information multiple times we have chosen to wait until we thought we had a solid approved draft.
 Thank you for your patience and thank you to the staff at Presque Isle State Park for your cooperation and help navigating and planning through all of these new circumstances we are forced to deal with.

 Blind Lottery Sign ups

-The morning of the September 20 will be the drawing for blinds.
+The morning of the September 19 will be the drawing for blinds.
 We will set up a table outside the TREC center entrance to sign up any stragglers before the drawing from 8-10AM.
 At 10AM a few representatives from the club will enter the TREC Center and set up a FACEBOOK LIVE STREAM with the supervision of Park Administrators to officiate.
-The Draw will be done live online and names of those drawn read in order.
+The Draw will be done live online.
+The list of draw numbers will be shown.
 The listing will then publish immediately afterwards on our website www.paduck.com.
-This was our only real option with a restriction of 25 or less in any park facility.
+Mark down you registration number when you sign up so that you know your card number.

 The Blind Pick will have a few changes to normal procedure as well.
-The pick will take place at 10AM September 27 at the runners club pavilion on Presque Isle State Park.
-This is the new building that is just off the first parking lot on the lake side upon entering the park.
+The pick will take place at 10AM September 26 at the Cookhouse Pavillion at the Waterworks area on Presque Isle State Park.
+This is the roofed pavillion on the otherside of the street from the ponds.
 Blind owners will receive a postcard with their drawing order number and a time slot to pick their blind.
 Time slots will also be on the website for reference.
 Every 10 blinds picks will have a different half hour time slot.
 You have to be there before you slot or you will forfeit your blind.
 This will allow us to operate outside, and maintain required social distancing.
 Each drawing winner may only bring one guest up to the table to help with selection.
 We must not have a giant crowd at the pavilion at any one time.
 When one group of ten finishes, we will announce through the parking lot what group is next so that people can hang out in the lot and remain spread out.

 10:00-10:30 pick 1-10